2017 Monster Energy NASCAR Cup Series: Race reports

 Chase Elliott started the race on the pole.
 The race was plagued with a number of wrecks, with 35 of the 40 cars involved in wrecks during the race.
 The race also featured the debut of stage racing.
 Kyle Busch won Stage 1 of the race.
 Dale Earnhardt Jr. took the lead in stage two after pit stops and was leading when Kyle Busch had a tire go down.
 Busch spun and collected Erik Jones, Matt Kenseth, Earnhardt, and Ty Dillon in a multicar wreck.
 Kevin Harvick won Stage 2 of the race.
 Toward the beginning of the third stage, a multicar wreck that started with Jimmie Johnson that also involved Harvick, Danica Patrick, Denny Hamlin, Chris Buescher, Trevor Bayne, and other drivers.
 Another multicar wreck with 50 laps to go involved Jamie McMurray, Ryan Newman, Brad Keselowski, Landon Cassill, and other drivers.
 Elliott was leading the race as it headed into the closing laps.
 In the final few laps, the lead would shuffle, with Kyle Larson taking the lead after passing Martin Truex Jr. On the final lap, Kurt Busch passed Larson for the lead and won the race, his first Daytona 500 win and the first Daytona 500 win for Stewart–Haas Racing.
+Michael Waltrip, making his 784th and final career Cup Series start, finished 8th.